 A number of key management personnel, or their related parties, hold positions in other entities that result in them having control or significant influence over the financial or operating policies of those entities.
 Certain of these entities transacted with the Company during the reporting period.
-Key management personnel include those persons having authority and responsibility for planning, directing and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consists of members of the Company's current and former Board of Directors and its executive officers.